What is the history of Steward?

 What is Steward’s Urgent Care network?

 Steward believes that patients need a full range of quality health care services in the communities where they live.
-That is why Steward built the largest integrated network of urgent care providers in Massachusetts with 24 affiliated urgent care locations to be opened within the next year.
+Steward has 25 affiliated urgent care provider locations.
 When an urgent medical need arises, a patient’s primary care physician (PCP) may not have an available appointment or be open after hours or during the weekend.
 Urgent care locations are a convenient extension of a patient’s PCP office.
 At most locations, no appointments or referrals are necessary and all major insurance coverage is accepted.
 The average co-pay is comparable to a physician office visit and licensed board-certified physicians staff each location.

 What is an Accountable Care Organization (ACO)?